Egypt receives one billion euros under the Partnership Program with the European Union

 A document published by the European Union at the time showed that the proposed financing includes concessional loans of five billion euros and investments of 1.8 billion euros.
 The EU will also provide grants of 600 million euros, including 200 million to address migration problems.

-OIP13 - CJ Castle Journal Newspaper
+OIP13 - C J Global Newspaper

 Difficult challenges